The English version of the complete website is to be found on this scroll-down-page.

 Just as with the long pilgrim journey, things are increasingly falling away and the essence remains.
 That is the real news, the development that concerns us.
 Clearing through the debris until only being a monk remains.

 In the meantime, it is also relevant what is happening on the outside.
 We attempt to report that on this page.
-For the time being, the most important news is that from mid-January 2019 our new monastery became available.
+For the time being, the most important news is that on February 28, 2021 our new monastery will be opened.

 9166 NZ Schiermonnikoog